olivier-marin-job/beginning-ansible/README.md

 $ ansible all -m shell -a "hostname -I"
 ```

-Setup ip and port of an inventory's host:
+Setup ip and port of an inventory host:
 ```ini
 web-002 ansible_host=192.168.98.112 ansible_port=22
  ```